diegofrayo/coding-box/README.md

 ## Usage

-1. Create a JS file within the `playground` folder
+1. Create a JS file inside `/playground`
 1. The JS file just has to have this structure
     ```
     function main() {